 2 Forest Hill Road SE22 0RR

-Help us stop them from clearing woods to get at graves, destroying memorials and mounding over or digging up the dead to sell 'new' burial on top.
+clearing woods to get at graves, destroying memorials, mounding over or digging up the dead to sell 'new' burial on top.

-Southwark Council's Camberwell Cemeteries are a test case - all UK cemeteries are under threat.
+Southwark Council's Camberwell Cemeteries are just the test case - all London and UK cemeteries are under threat.

 Beautiful Southwark Woods, Camberwell Cemeteries by John Edwards @aerialuas

-Southwark Council ADMIT to not telling burial plot buyers that ‘new’ plots are over the dead - against many people's religious requirements
+Southwark Council ADMIT they are not telling buyers that ‘new’ burial plots are over the dead - against many people's religious requirements

-To preserve the graves and memorials, woods, meadows, playing fields, allotments and history of Camberwell Old and New Cemeteries - with respect for the dead and woods and green spaces for the living
+To preserve the graves, memorials, woods, meadows, playing fields, allotments, history and heritage of the Camberwell Cemeteries - with respect for the dead and their memorials, and woods, history and nature for the living.